 Bachelor of Arts in Behavioral Sciences – Criminal Justice Concentration

 What do you think of when you think about criminal justice programs in Chicago?
 Righting wrongs … fighting crime … seeking justice – the truth is, it’s all that and more.
-Let East-West University’s program of criminal justice curriculum prepare you for a life of service and significance for your community and society in the field of Criminal Justice.
+Let East-West University’s BHS program with a criminal justice concentration prepare you for a life of service and significance for your community and society in the field of Criminal Justice.

 Like many institutions with accredited criminal justice courses, our bachelor’s degree program will guide you through a strong general education core … a focused criminal justice concentration … and relevant electives to meet your specific educational – and career – goals.
 The program is designed to:

 - Prepare you for professional services in the area of criminal justice in a variety of settings